-A business workflow process refers to the series of tasks and activities that are required to complete a specific business process from beginning to end.
-This process often involves multiple steps, such as gathering necessary information, obtaining approvals, completing tasks or assignments, and communicating with key stakeholders.
+A business workflow process refers to the sequence of tasks and activities that are required to complete a specific business process from beginning to end.
+This process often involves multiple steps, such as gathering necessary information, obtaining approvals, completing repetitive tasks or assignments, and communicating with key stakeholders.

 The primary goal of a business workflow process is to ensure the timely and efficient completion of a business task or process.
 A well-designed and effective workflow management process can help improve overall productivity, streamline processes, and increase efficiencies.

-Some common tools and technologies used to support business workflow processes include process automation software, business process management systems, and communication and collaboration platforms.
+Some common workflow tools and technologies used to create workflow diagrams include process automation software, business process management systems, and communication and collaboration platforms.